galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 # Conclusions

-Now that you have finished this tutorial, you are able to manipulate a dataset previously uploaded in order to highlight only the informations on one species.
-Then you can handle this psecific dataset
+Now that you have finished this tutorial, you are able to manipulate a dataset previously uploaded in order to highlight only the informations on one single species.
+Then you can handle this specific dataset